Airship Data Processing Addendum

 3.1 Data Subject Requests.
 The Service provides Customer with a number of controls that Customer may use to retrieve, correct, delete, or restrict Customer Data, which Customer may use to assist it in connection with its obligations under the Data Protection Laws including, for example, its obligations relating to responding to Requests from Data Subjects or applicable data protection authorities.
 To the extent Customer is unable to independently access the relevant Customer Data within the Service, Airship will provide reasonable cooperation to assist Customer, at Customer’s cost to the extent legally permissible, to respond to any requests from Data Subjects or applicable data protection authorities relating to the processing of Personal Data under the Agreement and this Addendum.
 In the event any such request is made directly to Airship, Airship will not respond to such communication directly without Customer’s prior authorization, unless legally compelled to do so.
 If Airship is required to respond to such a request, Airship will promptly notify Customer and provide it with a copy of the request unless legally prohibited from doing so.

 3.3 Government Requests.
-If a law enforcement agency sends Airship a demand for Customer Data (for example, through a subpoena or court order), Airship will attempt to redirect the law enforcement agency to request that data directly from Customer.
-As part of this effort, Airship may provide Customer’s basic contact information to the law enforcement agency.
-If compelled to disclose Customer Data to a law enforcement agency, then Airship will give Customer reasonable notice of the demand to allow Customer to seek a protective order or other appropriate remedy unless Airship is legally prohibited from doing so.
+If any government agency or body sends Airship a demand for Customer Data (for example, through a subpoena or court order), Airship will attempt to redirect the government agency or body to request that data directly from Customer.
+As part of this effort, Airship may provide Customer’s basic contact information to the government agency or body.
+If compelled to disclose Customer Data to a government body or agency, then Airship will give Customer reasonable notice of the demand to allow Customer to seek a protective order or other appropriate remedy unless Airship is legally prohibited from doing so.

 3.4 Data Protection Impact Assessments.
 To the extent Airship is required under Data Protection Laws, Airship will provide reasonably requested information regarding the Service to enable the Customer to carry out data protection impact assessments or prior consultations with data protection authorities as required by law.